Rain on the golden parade can’t dampen Diggers spirits

 Peter Klinger is Cannings Purple’s Director of Media Strategy.
 He has provided strategic communications advice on more than $1 billion worth of corporate transactions over the past year.
 Peter is a former Business Editor of The West Australian and has also worked for The Times (London) and the Financial Review.
 Contact Peter

 Cannings Purple’s market-leading Investor Relations team is on the ground in Kalgoorlie-Boulder for the full three days of Diggers & Dealers.
-If you would like to organise a meeting and learn more about Cannings Purple’s full suite of services, including strategic communications, design and digital and content and video creation, contact Director Andrew Rowell.

 More Cannings Purple news: